AbdellatifCHE/Drug-Mentions/README.md

 2. **`utils.py`**
    - Contains utility functions:
      - `date_formater`: Converts dates from multiple formats to a standardized format.
+     - `find_drug_mentions`: Finds mentions of drugs in a list of titles.
+     - `create_drug_mentions_graph`: Creates a JSON graph representing drug mentions in journals and clinical trials.

 3. **Datasets** (stored in `data/`):
    - **`drugs.csv`**: List of drugs.